tristan-white/blog/_drafts/2024-04-10-optimizing-amex-hotel-credit.md

 title: Travel Hacking with Network and Data Analysis
 description: Finding $$$ deals with Python.
 image: https://images.unsplash.com/photo-1502920514313-52581002a659?q=80&w=2067&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
-tag: [travel hacking]
+tag: [travel]
 ---

-American Express likes to flaunt the fact that Platinum Card members receive a $200 hotel credit annually.
-It certainly is a great perk, but does it actually help you save money while traveling, or just entice you to spend more?
+Platinum Card members receive a $200 hotel credit annually.
+It's certainly a great perk, but does it actually help you save money while traveling, or just entice you to spend more?

 Let's look at exactly what this [perk](https://www.americanexpress.com/en-us/travel/benefits/how-to-use-hotel-credit/) gets you:
 - $200 towards Fine Hotels + Resorts (FHR) or The Hotel Collection (THC) [^1]